mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 <a name="0"></a>
-# Blue Cliff Record – Case 1: The Highest Meaning of the Holy Truths – Lecture 2
+# Blue Cliff Record: Case 1: The Highest Meaning of the Holy Truths – Lecture 2
 ## November 18, 1979 Dharma Talk by Dainin Katagiri Roshi

 [Home](index.md)